lucrae/texlite/README.md

 ```

 **STEP 2**: Install (if not already installed) a [distribution of TeX](https://www.latex-project.org/get/).
 Recommendations:
-- On Ubuntu, *TeX Live* can be installed with `sudo apt-get install texlive`.
+- On Windows, *MikTeX* can be installed from [its official downloads page](https://miktex.org/download).
 - On MacOS, *MacTeX* can be installed with `brew cask install mactex`.
-- On Windows, *MikTeX* can be installed from [its official downloads page](https://miktex.org/download).
+- On Ubuntu/Debian, *TeX Live* can be installed with `sudo apt-get install texlive`.

 You should now be able to compile your documents into PDFs with: